fredrikhgrelland/data-mesh/README.md

 A cloud native data mesh implementation

 ## Introduction
-This repo will set up a vagrant box on your local machine that contains a fully featured suite of tools, including `minio`, `hive` and `hive-metastore`, `presto` and `hue`.
+This repo will set up a vagrant box on your local machine that contains an integrated suite of tools, including `minio`, `hive` and `hive-metastore`, `presto` and `hue`.

 ## How to use
 ### Setup